waylan/docdata/README.md

 The `docdata.yamldata.get_data` function will return a tuple which contains the document with the meta-data removed and the meta-data as returned by the YAML parser.
+Note that if the YAML root data structure parsed by YAML is not a dictionary, it is assumed that no data is defined, the YAML block is not removed from the document, and an empty dict is returned as data.

 As YAML provides for and recognizes various types out-of-the-box, no additional features need to be provided.
 The document can now be passed to your lightweight markup processor of choice.

 MultiMarkdown Meta-Data
 -----------------------